xszabo3/peazip-context-menu-items-nemo/README.md

 On the first picture you can see both types.
 Scripts can be found under the Scripts submenu and the actions are directly in the context menu.

+[!NOTE]
-**NOTE** If you have Linux Mint 22 you can group actions under a submenu like this.
+If you have Linux Mint 22 you can group actions under a submenu like this.

 ![context menu](pictures/Action-group.png)